 A heating oil leak is more damaging than it looks.
 It allows the oil to slowly accumulate in the soil and cause heavy contamination of soil or groundwater.
 The risks to human and environmental health are high, as are the costs of decontamination and the extent of the contamination.
 Beyond its positive impact on GHG emissions, the Regulation would also significantly reduce the risk of burning oil leaks and spills.

-Enutech offers oil tank removal and contaminated land remediation services in the residential, commercial, industrial, municipal and governmental sectors.
+Enutech offers contaminated land remediation services in the residential, commercial, industrial, municipal and governmental sectors.
 The service follows a rigorous methodology that ensures soil decontamination that respects the characteristics of the environment.
 An environmental site assessment and a soil characterization are carried out in order to precisely determine the extent and concentration of the burning oil contamination and then carrying out a complete rehabilitation using an in situ method.

 The price associated with decontaminating an oil-soaked site varies depending on the extent of the contamination.
 Contact our team for a personalized estimate.
 All types of solutions are possible; the objective remains to combine the strengths of the available technologies and to have an "intelligent" approach in relation to the needs of the client and the specificities of the treated site.